-Mediterranean vs American Diet
+The Mediterranean vs American Diet

 Your Complete Guide To Eating Like The Italians Do From An American Living In Italy

-Nathan Heinrich headshot
+- Nathan Heinrich

-When I moved to Italy from New York, in 2020, I had no idea how many poor American eating habits I was bringing with me and how my new life in this Mediterranean region would make me so much healthier – allow me to compare the Mediterranean diet vs American diet.
+When I moved to Italy from New York, in 2020, I had no idea how many poor American eating habits I was bringing with me and how my new life in this Mediterranean region would make me so much healthier – allow me to compare the Mediterranean diet to the American diet.

 Although I grew up on a farm in California where we raised a good portion of our own healthy food, when I moved away to pursue my career in New York, I began to eat more and more of the typical American diet.